 There is no fee for using a library computer.

 Computer time is limited to one session per day – 45 minutes in length.
-Please note that our Computer Room closes: Mondays at 6:30pm and Tuesdays, Wednesdays, & Fridays at 3:30 PM.
+Please note when our Computer Room closes: Mondays at 6:30pm and Tuesdays, Wednesdays, & Fridays at 3:30 PM.
 Any session started 45 or less before our Computer Room’s scheduled closing time for that day will be shorter.

 Our Computer Room is a quiet room.
 No talking, listening to music without phones, or cellphone use is allowed to insure that patrons can work undisturbed by others.

 Instruction in computer use and external storage devices will not be provided by the library.
 Patrons are encouraged to bring their own USB storage devices to save their work; our computers reset after each use.
 Any saved documents or downloads will be deleted and cannot be recovered.

 Printing & Copies